mincong-h/mincong-h.github.io/_posts/2017-04-06-oca-review-8-notes.md

 - A constructor does not have return type, e.g. `void`
-- If a subclass does not make an explicit call to a parent constructor, the compiler attempts to compensate for this by insert a call to the default no-argument constructor `super()`.
-However, this will fail if there's no such constructor in the parent class.
+- If a subclass does not make an explicit call to a parent constructor, the compiler attempts to compensate for this by insert a call to the default no-argument constructor `super()`. **However, this will fail if there's no such constructor in the parent class.**
+- Subclass must make an explicit call to the parent constructor with the `super()` command if parent does not have a no-argument constructor.
 - Overloaded constructors cannot be defined by just a change in the access levels.
 - A constructor can call another overloaded constructor by using the keyword